Shyaam-5/Student-Analysis-and-Recommendation/README.md

 - Analyzes historical data to identify improvement patterns
 - Provides overall and subject-wise improvement statistics
 - Lists students showing improvement in each subject
+- Purpose: Used to evaluate student improvements over time. updated_student_marks.csv:
+     A continuation dataset derived synthetically based on expected academic progression.
+It provides a realistic baseline for the Improvement Tracking phase. the dataset is har

 ### 6. Dashboard (Visualization)
 - Provides visual representations of performance data